Steve Alexander (businessman): Background

 Steve Alexander was also the Vice President of Public Affairs at Stoorza, Ziegaus and Metzger from 1994 to October 1997.

 In November 1997, Alexander became the San Diego regional director for Burson-Marsteller, the largest public relations agencies in the world, before creating his own company, The Steve Alexander Group, in January 2000.

 In 1988, he survived Hurricane Gilbert while vacationing in Cozumel and helped care for about 150 stranded people.

 Film Producing

 In 2023, Steve Alexander was the executive producer of the mystery film The Secret Art of Human Flight which had its world premiere at the Tribeca Film Festival.
 He also played the role of the therapist.

 In 2025, Steve Alexander signed on as the executive producer of the upcoming movie Nuur, a film adaptation of the novel, The Youth of God, by Somali-Canadian author Hassan Ghedi Santur, who also wrote the screenplay.
 Lula Ali Ismaïl is signed on to direct.
+In 2026, Steve Alexander, along with Idylia Hachi, formed AHA!
+Productions, and is now a producer on The Species, a movie starring Anthony Hopkins and Charlotte Rampling.